Ferrari Boyz

 Ferrari Boyz is a collaborative studio album by American rappers Gucci Mane and Waka Flocka Flame.
 Originally scheduled for a June 21, 2011, release, it was delayed and later released on August 9.
 It features Rocko, 2 Chainz, 1017 Brick Squad labelmates Wooh da Kid, and Frenchie, and also Brick Squad Monopoly members Slim Dunkin (now deceased), Ice Burgundy, and YG Hootie.
-The album was mostly produced by label producer Southside, with additional production by 808 Mafia, Drumma Boy, Fatboi, Shawty Redd, and Schife.
-According to Waka Flocka, the album was completed in "1–2 weeks."
+The album was mostly produced by label producer Southside, with additional production by Zaytoven, 808 Mafia, Drumma Boy, Lex Luger, Fatboi, Shawty Redd, and Schife.
+According to Waka Flocka, the album was completed in two weeks.